 A. If any employee is not satisfied with the decision rendered at Level Two, the employee has the right to file an appeal with the Board of Education within five (5) days of receiving the Superintendent’s decision.
 Upon receipt of this appeal, the Board chair may appoint a committee of not fewer than two (2) members of the Board to hear and decide the grievance.

 B. The committee shall make every reasonable effort to meet and consider the appeal within twenty (20) days after the chair refers the grievance to the committee.
 Reasonable notice of the appeal hearing will be given to the parties.
 The committee shall review the grievance on the record unless it determines that additional information may be presented.
 No new evidence, written or verbal, may be presented without the prior knowledge and consent of both parties or upon a majority vote of the hearing committee.
-Each party may make a brief oral presentation to the committee to summarize his or her position.
+Each party may make a brief oral presentation (no more than 15 minutes) to the committee to summarize his or her position.
 The appeal hearing may be recorded and shall be held in closed session.

 The Board committee may affirm, reverse or modify the decision of the Superintendent.
 The Superintendent’s Level Two decision will be reversed only if the decision was: